AI4Finance-Foundation/ElegantRL/docs/source/algorithms/dqn.rst

 DQN
 ==========

 `Deep Q-Network (DQN) <https://arxiv.org/abs/1312.5602>`_ is an off-policy value-based algorithm for discrete action space.
-It uses a deep neural network to approximate a Q function defined on state-action pairs.
+It uses a deep neural network to approximate a Q function defined on a state-action pair.
 This implementation starts from a vanilla Deep Q-Learning and supports the following extensions:

 -  Experience replay: ✔️
 -  Target network (soft update): ✔️